ocaml/platform-blog/opam-2-2-0-beta2.md

 * Fix issues when using fish
 * Improve the internal Cygwin installation during init on Windows
 * Unixify Windows paths in init shells scripts
-* Disable Software Heritage fallbacks by default
+* Disable Software Heritage fallback by default as there currently no CI job in opam-repository to check validity of proposed `swhid` regarding release archive (neither publication tools support) and some concerns were raised regarding the degree of trust of the hashing method used by Software Heritage (sha1).
 * Make sure `opam source --dev` with git sources, clones the whole repository instead of using `--depth=1`
 * Sandbox: Mark the user temporary directory